Wanjing-Li/CSC-412-Language/Writing Enhancement Systems/Composition Aids.md

 Many experiments such as the one described in [Dizon and Gayed's paper](https://www.castledown.com.au/journals/jaltcall/article/view/jaltcall.v17n2.336) (2021) have been conducted to evaluate the effectiveness of composition aids such as Grammarly.
 The results are generally positive, with a noticeable comparative improvement in how fast students who are learning English as a foreign language learn and conceptualize basic grammar in writing when using Grammarly as opposed to without.
 This improvement also extended into more complex elements of writing.

 These tools focus upon giving the writer quick and immediate feedback and aid (Allen L. et al 2016).
 They allow the writer to focus more on what they want to express instead of making sure that they've already expressed it in a way that makes sense syntactically, reducing the amount of cognitive effort required.
 For people learning the language or new words, these tools also allow them to experiment more with unfamiliar words while ensuring that these experiments contribute to the learning process directly with quick feedback (Dizon et al, 2021).
-### Concerns

-One notable concern with these technologies is that they do not allow an accurate representation of an individual's cognitive capability.
-Further, a similar concern is that some people may come to use one of these tools as a crutch rather than an aid, impairing their ability to write without these tools.
 ### References

 - Allen, L. K., Jacovina, M. E., & McNamara, D. S. (2016).
 Computer-based writing instruction.
 In C. A. MacArthur, S. Graham, & J. Fitzgerald (Eds.), Handbook of writing research (2nd ed., pp. 316-329).
 The Guilford Press.